 Here’s a good one if your sweetie prefers a getaway instead of jewelry or lingerie.
 With the Barclaycard Arrival Plus® World Elite Mastercard®, you’ll earn unlimited 2X miles on every purchase with 70,000 points after you use your card for $5,000 on purchases in the first 90 days and paying the annual fee.

 The best part is, you can use these rewards in arrears to erase your travel purchase from your bill.
 So, if you needed to pay for your travel to reach the $5,000 spending limit within 90 days, you could erase all or most of the travel expenses off your bill after-the-fact depending on how many points you racked up.
 Keep in mind, however, that you have to redeem points in increments of 10,000 points – worth $100 – or more.

 The Chase Freedom® is an easy card a no-brainer if you’re looking for a way to score Valentine’s Day for free.
-This card offers $150 in cash-back after you use it for $500 in purchases within three months of account opening.
-Beyond the signup bonus, the card also offers 5x points on your first $1,500 spent in categories that rotate every quarter and 1x points on all other purchases.
+This card offers a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+Beyond the spending bonus, the card also offers 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories each quarter!

 Not only can you use your points for cash-back at a rate of one cent per point (15,000 points = $150), but you can redeem them for gift cards or purchases made through Amazon.com as well.
 The best part is, this card never charges an annual fee.
 This makes it a smart credit card option to keep for the long-term.